 The Edge Hotel School experience is unlike any other student experience, where you will get the best of both worlds.
 Not only will you graduate from a leading university* - you will develop your industry knowledge and professional skills by gaining valuable experience in a fully-commercial 4* hotel alongside your studies.

 *The University of Essex is Gold rated in the Teaching Excellence Framework (2017).

 Accredited by the Institute of Hospitality that academic, vocational and professional standards achieved are appropriate and programme content and delivery meet international Institute of Hospitality benchmark standards.

 Our staff includes lecturers with both professional as well as academic backgrounds to ensure you are taught by people with industry-relevant experience themselves.
 Among our academic staff are published authors including a former hotel General Manager, a Food and Beverage Manager for award-winning cruise lines, an organiser of the BRIT Awards and London Fashion Week and a Dr. (PhD) with international research experience.

 The skills you will gain throughout your Hotel Management degree will be transferrable to a range of working environments within the hospitality industry including hotels, restaurants, resorts and event management.
-As the first hotel school if its kind in the UK, the hospitality industry are excited by the calibre of our graduates and there are opportunities throughout the course to meet recruitment managers and network.
-Recent graduates of the Edge Hotel School have gone onto positions such as; Executive Lounge Manager at London Marriott Grosvenor Square, Head Housekeeper at Malmaison Reading and Food and Management Graduate Trainee at The Dorchester.
+There are opportunities throughout the course to meet hotel general managers and recruitment managers to further your professional network.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.